 While you don’t have to show beyond a reasonable doubt that the other party is responsible, you still have a burden of proof you must meet to win your case.
-You may have to secure witnesses or experts or conduct specialized investigations, and your attorney can manage all of those tasks.
+You may have to secure witnesses or experts or conduct specialized investigations; your attorney can manage all those tasks.

 Seek Help With Your Case Right Away

-We want to make the process easier for you by taking on the legal fight.
+We want to make the process easier by taking on the legal fight.
 It is our mission to stand up for our clients and seek justice.
 You will not pay us anything until you receive compensation.
-Call us at (219) 286-7361 today to speak to an attorney about your case.
+Call us at (219) 286-7361 today to discuss your case with an attorney.